iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - Fixed issue where a recurring event's "all" view would not display past instances
 * Fix - Fixed bug with APM where sorting some columns caused post filtering to clear
 * Fix - Fixed various notices
-* Fix - Fixed issue where some strings were trying to use the wrong textdomain for translations (Props to Valu for the help!)
+* Fix - Fixed issue where some strings were trying to use the wrong text domain for translations (Props to Valu for the help!)
 * Fix - Fixed date issue with the List Widget where the fancy date box was always displaying today's date
 * Fix - Resolved a problem preventing some category views from working as expected when a non-default language was in use (Thank you Cristina for highlighting this issue!)
 * Fix - Resolved a problem whereby mini calendars could incorrectly render some days as populated when set to display events in a specific category (Our thanks to oniregoc for highlighting this!)